Caleb-o/esolang/README.md

-# esolang
-Simple esolang written in Python

 ## What is it?
-This is a bytecode interpreted, stack-based language that I've written in Python.
+This is a bytecode interpreted, stack-based language that I've written in C++.
 I have been reading about and exploring new languages, so I decided that I would like to develop one of my own.
 Initially, it was going to be something similar to BrainF*ck but using numbers and words to have a better visualisation.
-I came across Tsoding's Porth language, which is also a stack-based language written in Python and I've taken a lot of inspiration from it.
-I don't know much about compilation/assembly, so my version is interpreted.
+I came across Tsoding's Porth language, which was a stack-based language written in Python (now self-hosted) and I've taken a lot of inspiration from it.

 ## Influenced By